Frame control is one of the most important concepts of all social skills.

 As we will see, that has momentous consequences for how the relationship unfolds.

 In this article, you will learn what frames are, how to control frames, and you will see plenty of frame control examples.

 What’s a Frame

-A frame is a set of beliefs, morals, and perspectives with which people interpret the world, or a specific topic, or the social interaction they are engaging in
+A frame is a set of beliefs, values, and perspectives with which people interpret reality, a specific topic, or the social interaction they are engaging in

 But don’t let that complex definition fool you: it’s far easier to understand frames with examples, than with definitions.